ur-cristiano-fc/ur-cristiano-fc.github.io/pages/privacy-policy.md

 ## 🚫 Children's Privacy

 Our site is not intended for children under the age of 13.
-We do not knowingly collect any information from children.
+Ur Cristiano FC does not knowingly collect any information from children.

 ---